Meet Our Staff

 My hope is to create a positive learning environment for all students that focuses on caring relationships and values the gifts that each child brings with them to the classroom.

 My hope for all students is that they will strive to be the person God wants them to be.
-This is a time when students move from knowing who they are in their family to determining who they are in the world in which they live.
-I work to instill in them a desire to make choices that are drawing them closer to God and to discover and use their gifts and talents to help those around them.
+I work to instill in them a desire to make choices that are drawing them closer to God and to discover and use their gifts to help those around them.
 As the time approaches to leave St. Patrick School, I want them to be confident responsible students who manage their time wisely.

 Middle School Math

 MS Band Director